fiveseven808/AmazonDashButtonHack/README.md

 ## Dash Button Discovery App and Server Daemon

-### Summary: Updated 7/3/2016
+### Summary: Updated 7/11/2016
 Use your Amazon Dash buttons to perform any action!
 Setup a server and execute any program or script when a button is pushed!
-Now supports up to 253 buttons!
+(7/2/2016) Now supports up to 253 buttons!
+(7/11/2016) New JK29LP button seems to work reliably too!
+(7/11/2016) Updated supported devices

 ###### Download the latest version [here!](https://github.com/fiveseven808/AmazonDashButtonHack/raw/master/prod/AmazonButton_Discovery_160702_2233.zip)

-**Instructions as of 7/3/2016**
+**Instructions as of 7/11/2016**
 **Requirements:**

   * Amazon Dash Button connected to Wifi (follow instructions [here](http://www.instructables.com/id/Amazon-Dash-Button-Hack/))
-    **Dash Button Model JK29LP is currently unsupported.
-Does not work reliably with program.
-JK76PL is fine though.**
   * Class C subnet
     *(If you don't know what this is, don't worry about it)*
   * Preferably a reserved DHCP IP for the button